 Cerebral Palsy Alliance provides family-centered therapies and care to people living with cerebral palsy and their families.
 They respond to the changing needs of their clients based on the latest research, technology and therapies.

-The Goodman Foundation is the global partner of Cerebral Palsy Alliance's leading annual fundraising initiative, Steptember.
+The Goodman Foundation has been the global partner of Cerebral Palsy Alliance's leading annual fundraising initiative, Steptember.
 Steptember challenges the public and workplaces to take the equivalent of 10,000 steps a day as recommended by the World Health Organisation for a healthy life, throughout the month of September.

 Read more about Cerebral Palsy Alliance